Byron Houston: Controversies

 indecent exposure and was registered as a sex offender in that state for the next ten years.

 On June 13, 2007, Houston was arrested on counts of indecent exposure, engaging in a lewd act and driving with a canceled license.
 On September 16, 2007, he was sentenced to four years in prison for violating probation stemming from this offense.
-Defense witnesses have claimed that Houston suffers from bipolar disorder and other conditions such as post-traumatic stress disorder as a result of suffering extreme abuse as a child.
+Defense witnesses have claimed that Houston has bipolar disorder and other conditions such as post-traumatic stress disorder as a result of suffering extreme abuse as a child.